 2. A Dinner Fit for a King, or a Princess

 You may be planning a candlelit dinner for yourself and a special someone, or getting ready for a culinary adventure, so why should your pet have to settle for the same old chow today?
 Mix it up with a dollop of wet pet food your dog or cat will love—like a fish flavor they may have never tried before.
 Just be sure to serve them their regular food with a dollop of the new stuff on top—completely changing your pet’s diet for a day can cause tummy troubles.
 Or keep it simple and drizzle the oil from a can of tuna over their food.
 They’ll love it!

 3. Get That New Toy

 Has your dog been eyeing the neighbor’s tennis balls or sneakily grabbing chew toys you pass in the mall?
 Has your kitty been shredding pillows to get at those frisky feathers inside?
 Answer your pet’s pleas with a new toy, and indulge in a play session or three!
+We suggest the 3-in-1 JW Whirlwheel that can be used as a tug toy, chew toy, or fetching toy.
 You’ll get those little heart beating fast with good exercise, and maybe even your own too!

 4. Pamper a Pup

 After you’ve tuckered your little pal out with a play session, give your pet a little TLC.
 A Valentine’s Day grooming session could include a quick bath, a loving comb-out, or just a brush massage.
 Take this time to really bond with your pal—we bet they won’t complain if the petting lasts all night.